AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ## Content capabilities

-GenStudio makes it easy to manage your approved assets and accelerate the content lifecycle.
+GenStudio Content, powered by Adobe Content Hub, makes it easy to manage your approved assets and accelerate the content lifecycle.
 In **[!UICONTROL Content]** mode, you can search, find, and reuse performant content or select an asset or experience to jumpstart the creation of new variants for an evergreen campaign.

 ### Upload assets